Student Volunteer Opportunities

 - —- 1 recommendation should be from a guidance counselor indicating your cumulative GPA

-- Interview with the St. Mary’s Volunteer Office
+- Interview with the St. Mary’s Volunteer Services Coordinator

-- If you are selected for a volunteer position, you must attend the mandatory parent/student meeting, as well as a mandatory orientation (we will notify you of these dates)
+- If you are selected for a volunteer position, you must attend the mandatory parent/student meeting and orientation, and will be required to complete a TB blood test through our Employee Health Department (we will notify you of these dates)

 REMEMBER, ALL materials must be received by our office no later than March 15th for the year you wish to serve as a volunteer.